 You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them.

 - Chicken & Seasonings: I like using boneless, skinless chicken thighs because they stay juicy and soak up the sauce beautifully.
 A simple touch of salt and black pepper brings out their natural flavor.
+Chicken breast works too, but it cooks faster and can dry out more easily.
+If you use it, reduce the cooking time slightly and keep an eye on it.

 - Base Flavors: Cooking with extra virgin olive oil and a bit of unsalted butter gives the chicken a golden crust and a creamy richness.
 Shallot and garlic add sweetness and depth, while fresh thyme sprigs bring an earthy note.